ayushsharma82/ESP-DASH/README.md

 <h3>What about Commerical Usage?</h3>
 <p>
-If your company needs a custom embedded dashboard developed for commercial applications, you can send me a mail at: <a href="mailto:asrocks5@gmail.com">asrocks5@gmail.com</a>.
-We provide in-house software development services which are along the lines of merging low-power microcontrollers with famous web technologies.
+If your company needs a embedded dashboard for commercial applications, you can send me a mail at: <a href="mailto:asrocks5@gmail.com">asrocks5@gmail.com</a>.
+We provide software development services which are along the lines of merging low-power microcontrollers with famous web technologies.
 For example: ESP-DASH which consists of a C++ library and a lightweight Vuejs SPA to fit inside a microcontroller.
 Possibilities are endless.
 </p>
 <br/>